SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

-# How to catch and fix a dependency injection issue using Sensei
+# How to catch and fix a Guice dependency injection issue using Sensei

 - Author Credits: Charlie Eriksen, Alan Richardson, Robin Claerhout

-The Sensei project itself has its own set of recipes which have built up over time, this is an example of one of the scenarios the Sensei team built a Recipe to cover.
+The Sensei project itself has its own set of recipes that have built up over time, this is an example of one of the scenarios the Sensei team built a recipe to cover.
 A misconfiguration of Guice, which led to a `NullPointerException` being reported at runtime during our testing.

 This could be generalised to many Dependency Injection scenarios where code is syntactically correct, but because the wiring configuration was incorrect, an error slips through.